Relatively uncommon

 Treatment/management

 Treatment requires the expertise of a dermatologist or knowledgeable gynecologist.
-Erosive lichen planus is extremely difficult to treat; no single effective therapy exits at this time.
+Erosive lichen planus is extremely difficult to treat; no single effective therapy exists at this time.
 By comparison, hypertrophic and papulosquamous lichen planus respond well to therapy.
 Treatments are listed in order of preference.

-1. Papulosquamous and hypertrophic lichen planus: Aim to manage the itching and the scratching. (see below.)
+1. Papulosquamous and hypertrophic lichen planus: Aim to manage the itching and the scratching. (see General Therapy below.)
 A two week course of a moderate or superpotent topical glucocorticoid (as described below), usually results in complete remission or significant improvement of the disease.
 Intralesional steroids (20 mg/mL triamcinolone may be needed).
 Oral retinoids may be very helpful.

-General therapy:
+General therapy

-• Avoidance of irritants: including scented soaps or shampoos, feminine sprays, douches, powders or wipes, sanitary napkins or daily panty liners, tight clothing (including lycra) or panty hose, lengthy hot baths, rough wash cloths, hair dryers to the vulva, etc.
+• Avoidance of irritants: including scented soaps or shampoos, feminine sprays, douches, powders or wipes, sanitary napkins or daily panty liners, tight clothing (including lycra) or panty hose, lengthy hot baths, rough washcloths, hair dryers to the vulva, etc.

 Rather, advise cool, loose, ventilated clothing (cotton may be best), fragrance-free, pH neutral soaps (Dove or Basis unscented soap or Cetaphil cleanser,) finger-tip washing, short, warm water soaks and patting dry gently.